 Side (Front and Rear) Barrier Vehicle Crash Test

 The side crash tests represent the event where another vehicle impacts the side of your electric car.
 For the crash, NHTSA used an average-sized male driver and a small-sized female in the rear passenger seat.
-The crash test evaluates possible injuries to the head, chest, abdomen, and pelvis.
+The crash test evaluates possible head, chest, abdomen, and pelvis injuries.
 NHTSA uses a 3,015-pound moving barrier to simulate a side-impact crash, crashing at 38.5 miles per hour into a stationary vehicle.
 Again the more stars, the better.

 Vehicle Rollover Test